xzel23/utility/README.md

 #### Changes in 23.0.0

 - fix slow JavaFX application shutdown
-- fix ClassNotFoundExceptioin in FxLauncher when SLB4J extension classes are not present
+- fix ClassNotFoundException in FxLauncher when SLB4J extension classes are not present
 - fix rendering issues and allow setting display scale in RichText controls
 - small fixes and improvements